 “The best protection against the flu, especially now that the flu season is surging, is getting vaccinated,” said Scripps Health Chief Medical Officer James LaBelle, MD.
 “In addition, people should wash their hands thoroughly and often, and avoid contact with sick people.”

-The number of lab-confirmed influenza cases has risen significantly with 680 reported so far this season, compared to 219 at the same time last year, according to the San Diego County Health and Human Services Agency’s Influenza Watch report.
-Four flu-related deaths were reported, compared to three at this time last year.
+The number of lab-confirmed influenza cases has risen significantly with 3,873 reported so far this season, compared to 599 at the same time last year, according to the San Diego County Health and Human Services Agency’s Influenza Watch report for the week that ended on Dec.
+23. Eleven flu-related deaths have been reported so far, compared to four at this time last year.

 Those most at risk of developing flu-related complications include people 65 years and older, children under the age of 2, pregnant women, people with chronic conditions such as asthma, heart disease, neurological conditions, blood disorders, weakened immune system and morbid obesity.